gitter-badger/skeleton-1/readme.txt

 Template: dms
 */

-You can change all info except for `Template: dms` as this tells Wordpress, this theme is a child theme of DMS.
+You can change all info except for `Template: dms` as this informs Wordpress, this theme is a child theme of DMS.

 For example: